 Dispute Resolution Concentration Worksheet (PDF)

-Environmental Law Concentration Worksheet (PDF)
+Environmental and Energy Law Concentration Worksheet (PDF)

 Governmental AffairsAdvisor, Prof. Stanton G. Darling, II This concentration prepares interested students for the challenges of working in government.
 While studying the principles of governmental law, students can also take advantage of the law school's proximity to heart of Ohio's government.